-Title 24 Building Energy Efficiency Standards of the California Building Code are intended to ensure that building construction, system design, and installation achieve energy efficiency and preserve outdoor and indoor environmental quality (CEC 2012).
-The standards are updated on an approximately three-year cycle.
-The 2013 standards went into effect on July 1, 2014.
+Title 24 Building Energy Efficiency Standards of the California Building Code are intended to ensure that building construction, system design, and installation achieve energy efficiency and preserve outdoor and indoor environmental quality.
+The standards are updated on an approximately 3-year cycle.
+The latest update to the California Building Code was published on July 1, 2022, with an effective date of January 1, 2023.